 The most commonly used indicator of thermal comfort is air temperature – it is easy to use and most people can relate to it.
-But although it is an important indicator to take into account, air temperature alone is neither a valid nor an accurate indicator of thermal comfort or thermal stress.
-Air temperature should always be considered in relation to other environmental and personal factors.
+However, air temperature alone is not a valid or accurate indicator of thermal comfort or thermal stress.
+It should always be considered in relation to other environmental and personal factors.

 The six factors affecting thermal comfort are both environmental and personal.
-These factors may be independent of each other, but together contribute to a worker’s thermal comfort.
+These factors may be independent of each other, but together contribute to an employee’s thermal comfort.

 This is the temperature of the air surrounding the body.
-It is usually given in degrees Celsius (°C) or degrees Fahrenheit (°F).
+It is usually given in degrees Celsius (°C).

 Thermal radiation is the heat that radiates from a warm object.
 Radiant heat may be present if there are heat sources in an environment.

-Examples of radiant heat sources include: the sun; fire; electric fires; furnaces; steam rollers; ovens; walls in kilns; cookers; dryers; hot surfaces and machinery, molten metals etc.
+Examples of radiant heat sources include: the sun; fire; electric fires; ovens; kiln walls; cookers; dryers; hot surfaces and machinery, molten metals etc.

-This describes the speed of air moving across the worker and may help cool the worker if it is cooler than the environment.
+This describes the speed of air moving across the employee and may help cool them if the air is cooler than the environment.

-Air velocity is an important factor in thermal comfort because people are sensitive to it.
+Air velocity is an important factor in thermal comfort for example:

 If water is heated and it evaporates to the surrounding environment, the resulting amount of water in the air will provide humidity.